DiffBeautifier/DiffBeautifier.github.io/index.md

 <p align="justify">
-We show the demo of DiffBeautifier:Fast Diffusion Model for High-Fidelity Singing Voice Beautifying
+We show the demo of DiffBeautifier here:Fast Diffusion Model for High-Fidelity Singing Voice Beautifying
 </p>

 ## Overview